Electronic Invoicing, Compliance

 VeriFactu Spain

-Royal Decree 1007/2023 mandates that businesses and professionals employ Computerized Billing Systems (SIF) capable of supporting accounting, billing, or management processes that ensure the integrity, conservation, accessibility, legibility, traceability, and unalterability of invoice records.
-Alternatively, the use of VeriFactu systems for sending billing records to the Spanish Tax Agency (AEAT) is permitted.
+Royal Decree 1007/2023 requires businesses and professionals to use certified Billing Information Systems (SIF) to support accounting, billing, and management processes that ensure the integrity, preservation, accessibility, readability, traceability, and immutability of invoice records.
+Alternatively, VeriFactu systems may be used to submit billing records directly to the Spanish Tax Agency (AEAT).

 Table of contents [Hide]